 The feeling of imbalance and lack of control can last for a few minutes or even a few hours.
-In worst case scenarios the feeling may last for a period of days.
+In worst case scenarios the feeling may last for a number of days.

 The sensation of spinning is usually related to a problem with the inner ear which can throw you off balance.
 Any movement of the head or body can worsen your vertigo symptoms.

-The symptoms are slightly different from lightheadedness or fainting and can be accompanied with nausea or vomiting.
-While the problem can occur as a direct result of an infection of the ear, head injury or a specific illness it does not always have an obvious cause.
+The symptoms are slightly different from light headedness or fainting and can be accompanied with nausea or vomiting.
+While the problem can occur as a direct result of an infection in the ear, a head injury or specific illness, it does not always have an obvious cause.
 Vertigo can develop unexpectedly and without any obvious underlying reasons attached.